The Commodore PET is the first home computer Commodore produced. First released in 1977, the PET ended production in 1982.

-Several models of the PET exist; variations of the 2001, 3000, 4000, 8000 & 9000 series were produced over the 5 years of its life.
-Each of the series had built in displays, meaning the product delivered an all in one home computing/business solution.
+Several models of the PET exist; variations of 2001, 3000, 4000, 8000 & 9000 series were produced over the 5 years of its life.
+Each of the series had built-in displays, meaning the product delivered an all-in-one home computing/business solution.

 All models utilised the MOS 6502 processor clocked @ 1mhz.
 The only exception is the SuperPET 9000 series, which had a second processor, a Motorola 6809.
-Designed to be a higher end machine, the 9000 series targeted towards more academic & professional uses.
+Designed to be a higher-end machine, the 9000 series targets more academic & professional uses.

-Commodore PETs were initially modular by design to allow RAM upgrades, but 4000 series put paid to this by removing the sockets from the board.
-This was primarily due to users of the 3000 series simply buying lower spec PETs and upgrading the RAM themselves.
+Commodore PETs were initially modular by design to allow RAM upgrades, but the 4000 series put paid to this by removing the sockets from the board.
+This was primarily due to users of the 3000 series simply buying lower-spec PETs and upgrading the RAM themselves.

 The Commodore PET series was superseded by the CBM-II in 1982.

-Commodore PET emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all in one solution.
+Commodore PET emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all-in-one solution.
 RetroArch emulates a large number of systems including the Commodore PET.
 RetroArch is a front end that utilises emulator ‘cores’, it is reasonably easy to use and has lots of good supporting documentation on how to use it.
-RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi and many consoles.
+RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi, and many consoles.
 Take a look at our quick start guide for RetroArch which can get you up and running in 5 minutes.

 The king of Commodore emulation has long reigned in the form of VICE (the Versatile Commodore Emulator).
 VICE provides emulation of pretty much all of Commodore’s systems except the Amiga.